 Terry Kroeger, president of BH Media Group, the Berkshire subsidiary that made the purchase, told employees in Richmond that Buffett said to tell them “I did this because I love newspapers,” according to a story on the Times-Dispatch website.

 The newspaper industry has suffered advertising declines as marketers shift budgets toward digital media.
 New York Times Co.
-(NYT) reported an 8.1 percent drop in ad revenue in the quarter ending in March and Gannett Co.
-(GCI), publisher of 82 daily newspapers including USA Today, saw an 8.4 percent drop in ad sales for the same period.
+(NYT:US) reported an 8.1 percent drop in ad revenue in the quarter ending in March and Gannett Co.
+(GCI:US), publisher of 82 daily newspapers including USA Today, saw an 8.4 percent drop in ad sales for the same period.

 “I have a hard time seeing the long-term value of print media,” Meyer Shields, an analyst at Stifel Nicolaus & Co. who covers Berkshire, wrote in an e-mail.“There may be one ‘puff’ left, but to me, newspapers are the antithesis” of companies with a competitive advantage.